The conscious consumerism movement is stalling—and I know why

 The issues we care most about these days are riddled with complex, interdependent variables.
 They are historical and systemic in nature.
 They are confounded by diametrically opposing views and intellectual contradictions.
 Progress is thwarted by unintended consequences.
 When we talk about what’s at stake, we use words like extractive and regenerative, inclusive and sustainable.
 This is all a very complicated way of saying something very straightforward: This stuff is hard.

 And consumers are even more lost.
-They are increasingly less optimistic about the world they live in, less confident in their ability to drive change and less knowledgeable about how to make the “good” choice when they purchase products and services.
+They are increasingly less optimistic about the world they live in, less confident in their ability to drive change, and less knowledgeable about how to make the “good” choice when they purchase products and services.

 That’s because our world is full of fake news and real crisis, propaganda, politically bent viewpoints, divisive debate, and generational sins at every turn.
 Add to that the trials of everyday life, which are leaving us sicker, more anxious, and lonelier with every passing day.
 Our capacity for change as individual consumers is being taxed.
 And we are not equipped with the tools to be successful.

-Note: This story represents a lot of what’s going wrong today with social responsibility.
-My agency recently released year-seven findings for our annual benchmarking study on socially responsible spending and other “do good” behaviors.
-The results show that such behaviors are continuing to decline across the country.
-What’s worse is that we see the greatest slide among younger Americans, the poster children for being purpose-driven and socially responsible.